U.S. puts Hikvision, Chinese security bureaus on economic blacklist

 The department filing said the “entities have been implicated in human rights violations and abuses in the implementation of China’s campaign of repression, mass arbitrary detention, and high-technology surveillance against Uighurs, Kazakhs, and other members of Muslim minority groups.”

-U.S. officials said the announcement was not tied to this week’s resumption of trade talks with China.
+“The U.S. Government and Department of Commerce cannot and will not tolerate the brutal suppression of ethnic minorities within China,” said Secretary of Commerce Wilbur Ross.

+The list includes municipal and county public security bureaus and the Xinjiang Police College.
+In China a public security bureau is a municipal office responsible for law enforcement, fire prevention, traffic control, immigration control and other matters affecting public security.

 Being added to the “Entity List” bars companies or other entities from buying parts and components from U.S. companies without U.S. government approval.

 The Commerce Department previously added Huawei Technologies Co and more than 100 affiliates to the Entity List.
+The Huawei listing hurt many of its U.S. suppliers that depended on the world’s largest telecommunications company for revenue and made it difficult for Huawei to sell new products.

 Hikvision, officially known as Hangzhou Hikvision Digital Technology Co Ltd, with a market value of about $42 billion, calls itself the world’s largest video surveillance gear maker.
 Reuters reported in August Hikvision receives nearly 30% of its 50 billion yuan ($7 billion) in revenue from overseas.

 Hikvision did not immediately comment on the Commerce Department’s move.
+The Chinese embassy in Washington also did not immediately comment.

+China faces growing condemnation from Western capitals and rights groups for setting up facilities that U.N. experts describe as mass detention centers holding more than 1 million ethnic Uighurs and other Muslims.

+In April, a bipartisan group of U.S. lawmakers urged the move against Chinese companies it called “complicit in human rights abuses” and specifically cited Hikvision and Dahua.

+U.S. Secretary of State Mike Pompeo said last week at the Vatican that “when the state rules absolutely, it demands its citizens worship government, not God.
+That’s why China has put more than one million Uighur Muslims ... in internment camps and is why it throws Christian pastors in jail.”

-John Honovich, founder of surveillance video research company IPVM, said Hikvision and Dahua both use Intel, Nvidia, Ambarella, Western Digital and Seagates as suppliers and that the impact on the Chinese companies would be “devastating.”
-Shares in Ambarella fell more than 9% on the news.
+John Honovich, founder of surveillance video research company IPVM, said Hikvision and Dahua both use Intel Corp (INTC.O), Nvidia Corp (NVDA.O), Ambarella Inc (AMBA.O), Western Digital (WDC.O) and Seagate Technology (STX.O) as suppliers and that the impact on the Chinese companies would be “devastating.”
+Shares in Ambarella fell 12% in after hours trading on the news.

 In August, the Trump administration released an interim rule banning federal purchases of telecommunications equipment from five Chinese companies, including Huawei and Hikvision.